EPFL-ENAC/eesd-mast-cli/README.md

 MAST (MAsonry Shake-Table) is a comprehensive database and collaborative resource for advancing seismic assessment of unreinforced masonry buildings.

+The associated public website is [https://masonrydb.epfl.ch/](https://masonrydb.epfl.ch/).

 Visit [EESD lab at EPFL](https://www.epfl.ch/labs/eesd/).

-This tool is a command-line interface to the MAST API, for data upload, extraction and analysis.
+This tool is a command-line interface to the MAST database API, for data upload, extraction and analysis.

 Usage:

 ```
-mast --help
+mastdb --help
 ```

 ## Buildings Database

-The buildings folder contains the data for provisionning the MAST web application, using the mast CLI.
+The buildings folder contains the data for provisionning the MAST web application, using the `mastdb` command line interface.

 ```
 .